 Ryan Chapman

-Ryan has worked in the Digital Forensics & Incident Response (DFIR) realm for over 10 years.
-He is the author of the new SANS course on ransomware FOR528: Ransomware for Incident Responders and he has also taught the SANS FOR610: Reverse Engineering Malware.
-During his career, Ryan has worked in Security Operations Center and Cyber Incident Response Team roles that handled incidents from inception through remediation.
-With Ryan, it's all about the blue team, including sifting through Packet Captures, researching domains and IPs, hunting through log aggregation utilities, analyzing malware, and performing host and network forensics.
+Prior to working as a Threat Hunter, Ryan worked in Incident Response consulting for nearly 5 years.
+During his overall career, he has worked in Security Operations Center and Cyber Incident Response Team roles that handled incidents from inception through remediation.
+With Ryan, it's all about the blue team.
+Researching IOCs, hunting through log aggregation utilities, analyzing malware, and performing host and network forensics are all skills in his repertoire.

 More About Ryan